TranslucentComputing/kubert-assistant-lite/docs/index.md

 ## Getting Started

-To get started with Kubert Assistant Lite, follow the installation guide and deploy your local Kubernetes cluster using Kind.
+To get started with Kubert Assistant Lite, follow the installation guide and deploy your local Kubernetes cluster using kind.
 Explore the capabilities of the Kubectl AI agent and discover how it can streamline your Kubernetes workflows.

 For detailed installation instructions, please refer to the [Installation Guide](installation.html).